 "That's just three to fourteen more mouths to feed!"

 While it feels overwhelming, taking care of baby mice doesn't have to be difficult.
-In fact, for the most part you should just sit back and let mom do the work.
+In fact, for the most part, you should just sit back and let mom do the work.
 If you keep a cool head, you may not even feel like you have extra mice to worry about at all.

 I bought a mouse who later showed signs of pregnancy.
-I turned to the internet--as I'm almost certain you have as well--but couldn't find an organized list of what to do.
+I turned to the internet—as I'm almost certain you have as well—but couldn't find an organized list of what to do.
 You'll find great tips scattered here and there, but I thought it would help to collect them all and provide them to you in one convenient location.

-Hopefully you catch the pregnancy before your pet gives birth.
+Hopefully, you'll notice the pregnancy before your pet gives birth.
 That gives you some time to prepare the preliminaries:

+If your mouse's litter is large, you may end up wanting to rehome some of the baby mice.
 We got lucky.
 Our mouse, Rinoa, gave birth to a litter of only three.
 When mice get pregnant young (six weeks or so), they don't have as many children.
 The ones who wait until full adulthood can have larger litters, so you may be stuck with a pile of mice.
 The babies can be cute, but don't become an animal hoarder--if you have too many pets, all of the animals suffer from divided attention from you and high stress due to a crowded living space.

 You probably need to rehome them.
 They should stay with their mother for four to six weeks--at the very least until they begin eating solid food.
 Once they can, you can start posting ads.
 Local pet stores may offer space for a flier, and some will even offer to take them in.
 If so, that solves your problem (unless you object to euthanasia for unsold pet mice).
 Otherwise, Craigslist may give you the best exposure.
 It's an unfortunate and frustrating method of handling the situation, but if you can't offer pet mice to an interested friend, it may be your only option.